 Regular monitoring of PSA levels can highlight any significant or gradual increase, so that even when the PSA is within the 'normal' range, one maybe alerted to the need for further investigation.

 PSA Test Results

-Our results are overseen by a team of practicing and retired urologists who analyse the results and then sends each man a green, amber or red letter with the results.
+Our results are overseen by a team of practising and retired urologists who analyse the results and then sends each man a green, amber or red letter with the results.

-The red letters are followed up after 6 months and the ambers after 12 months.
+The red letters are followed up after 6 months and the amber letters after 12 months.

 This is a video taken at a PSA Testing event by Clearwater Photography in 2016 and includes a talk by David Baxter-Smith, a retired Consultant Urologist.

 David has done this excellent talk in many PSA Testing events and includes information on prostate health, the PSA testing process and the letters sent out.

 He has run and been involved in PSA Testing for a number of years and supports our charity in many ways, including sending of follow up letters to those who have had an abnormal PSA score.